 Essentially, factors that impact a brand audit budget are:

-Interested in finding out how The Lane Agency can support your business growth?
-Drop your details here and we'll help you scope out as brand audit project.
+Interested in finding out how Lane can support your business growth?
+Drop your details here and we’ll help you scope out your brand audit project.

 Conducting a brand audit involves several steps that should be followed in order to ensure the most accurate and comprehensive results.
 The following are the five main steps to consider when conducting a brand audit: